gonativeio/gonative-android/README.md

 How to use
 ------------
 Import into Android Studio.
-Edit appConfig.plist as appropriate.
+Edit app/build.gradle as appropriate.

 License
 ------------